GlowRock0/emergency_waitlist/README.md

     - Open cmd in the root directory of the assignment
     - Type: `php -S localhost:4000`
     - Open your browse and navigate to `http://localhost:4000/client/index.html`

+6. **Configure The Database**
+    -On the Home page, navigate to the form
+    -For `Database Name`, use the same `name` you named your database in Step 2.
+    -For `Database User`, use the same `user` you named your database in Step 2.
+    -For `Database Password`, use the same `password` you named your database in Step 2.
+    -Click the `Save Configuration` button.

 ## Overview